Moustafa-Ashraf04/angular-api-fetch-users/README.md

 This project utilizes Angular to fetch user data from a public API, providing functionalities for pagination, searching, and displaying detailed user information.
 It includes a loading component to enhance user experience during data retrieval.

+## Deployment

+The project is deployed and accessible at [Vercel](https://angular-api-fetch-users.vercel.app/users).

 ## Features

 - **Pagination**: Navigate through user data in pages, displaying a limited number of users per page.